dilawar/magika/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/google/magika/badge)](https://securityscorecards.dev/viewer/?uri=github.com/google/magika) [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/8706/badge)](https://www.bestpractices.dev/en/projects/8706) ![CodeQL](https://github.com/ossf/scorecard/workflows/CodeQL/badge.svg?branch=main) [![codecov](https://codecov.io/gh/ossf/scorecard/branch/main/graph/badge.svg?token=PMJ6NAN9J3)](https://codecov.io/gh/ossf/scorecard)

 Magika is a novel AI powered file type detection tool that relies on the recent advance of deep learning to provide accurate detection.
-Under the hood, Magika employs a custom, highly optimized Keras model that only weighs about 1MB, and enables precise file identification within milliseconds, even when running on a single CPU.
+Under the hood, Magika employs a custom, highly optimized Keras model that only weighs about a few MBs, and enables precise file identification within milliseconds, even when running on a single CPU.

+> [!
+IMPORTANT]
+> We have just released new things!
+Read more [here](./NEWS.md).

-In an evaluation with over 1M files and over 100 content types (covering both binary and textual file formats), Magika achieves 99%+ precision and recall.
-Magika is used at scale to help improve Google users’ safety by routing Gmail, Drive, and Safe Browsing files to the proper security and content policy scanners.
+In an evaluation on over 200 content types (covering both binary and textual file formats), Magika achieves close to 99% precision and recall.
+Magika is used at scale to help improve Google users’ safety by routing Gmail, Drive, and Safe Browsing files to the proper security and content policy scanners, and it is integrated with VirusTotal.

-You can try Magika without anything by using our [web demo](https://google.github.io/magika/), which runs locally in your browser!
+You can quickly try Magika by using our [web demo](https://google.github.io/magika/), which runs locally in your browser!

+TODO: redo screenshot
 Here is an example of what Magika command line output look like:
 <p align="center">
     <img src="./assets/magika-screenshot.png" width="600">